easolhq/easolhq.github.io/docs/reference/objects/request.md

 This object is accessible via the _global_ variable, `page`.
 This means it is always accessible when developing themes on Easol.

-If a user visits https://example.com/shop/my-product-2021-10-09, for example, the following will be available in the templates:
+If a customer visits https://example.com/shop/my-product-2021-10-09, for example, the following will be available in the templates:

 # page.host